buhny/workco-assess/README.md

 - I've never had a project with strict rules around breakpoint implementation.
 I tend to add them in by larger parent blocks or sections in an effort to keep the breakpoint changes closer to the original styles they're modifying, w/o including one for every single block or selector.
 - added icons as svgs to change their colors with css
 - made the CartStatus component to dynamically show the quantity of items in the cart & trigger cart visibility
-- there's a bug where if you add the entire qty of a product to the cart then hit checkout, the product qty doesn't reset and the buttons stay disabled.
 - using 3rd party images since sketch file images won't match api data anyways
 - adding axios package for api requests
 - considered using the Unsplash api for images, but would need to keep the API keys secure and didn't want to get bogged down in that. gitlab has a nice system for handling ENV keys fwiw